menu

 Occupations and Workforce

-When you are in Olean, you'll notice that it is more blue-collar than most other communities in America.
-65.08% of Olean’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Olean is a town of production and manufacturing workers, construction workers and builders, and sales and office workers.
-There are especially a lot of people living in Olean who work in office and administrative support (12.70%), personal care services (4.76%), and food service (4.76%).
+Olean is a blue-collar town, with 47.29% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Olean is a town of service providers, production and manufacturing workers, and construction workers and builders.
+There are especially a lot of people living in Olean who work in healthcare suport services (32.56%), teaching (8.53%), and personal care services (3.88%).

 Setting & Lifestyle